Tomb of the Mutilated: Music

-Instrumentation and vocals

-According to a staff writter for Invisible Oranges: "There's a deep guttural rhythmic quality to the album not unlike a tribal drum or an excited heartbeat".
+Invisible Oranges stated that "there's a deep guttural rhythmic quality to the album not unlike a tribal drum or an excited heartbeat".
 They said the album's guitar work "ranges from writhing Tesla coil leads to pulpy chugs."
 The band tracked the album's guitars using a Marshall Valvestate head running through a Carbon head.
+Loudwire said the album's songs contain "tug-of-war like tempo changes."

 According to Chris Dick of Decibel: "On Tomb, [Webster] made the following statement: 'Hey, I'm not a guitarist!
 I'm a bass player!
 Drummer Paul Mazurkiewicz said: "When you listen to it, he stands out. [...]
 Tomb of the Mutilated was his stepping-stone.
 He wanted to be heard."
 According to Owen, the bass "pokes out" in the album's mix.
 Mazurkiewicz also said: "We always knew that it was important to us to have the bass shine through.
 Alex is that kind of a bass player; we always loved the Iron Maiden approach in that way, and that's what we wanted.
 We always wanted the bass to be heard, more so on Tomb Of The Mutilated than any of the previous records."
 Former guitarist Bob Rusay described Webster's basslines on the album as "goofy".

 The album has been noted for the "belching" vocal performance of Chris Barnes, which consists of largely incoherent death growls.
+Loudwire said his performance consists of him "slicing and dicing his words."